Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Sequential Game

 \section{Sequential Game}

-In this section, we study a sequential version of the simplified game considered in the last section.
-In the simultaneous game we considered in the previous section, neither the defender nor the attacker can learn the opponent's strategy in advance.
-While this is a reasonable assumption for the defender, an advanced attacker can often observe and learn defender's strategy before launching attacks.
-It therefore makes sense to consider the setting where the defender first commits to a strategy and makes it public, the attacker then responds accordingly.
-Such a sequential game can actually provide defender higher payoff comparing to a Nash Equilibrium since it gives the defender the opportunity of deterring the attacker from moving.
-We again focus on non-adaptive strategies, and further assume that at $t=0$, the leader (defender) has determined its strategy, and the follower (attacker) has learned the defender's strategy and determined its own strategy in response.
+In this section, we study the subgame perfect equilibrium~\cite{game-theory-Osborne} of the Stackelberg game when the defender employs a periodic strategy and the attacker employs an {\it i.i.d.} strategy.
+In the sequential game, the defender first commits to a strategy and makes it public, the attacker then responds accordingly.
+We assume that at $t=0$, the leader (defender) has determined its strategy and the follower (attacker) has learned the defender's strategy and determined its own strategy in response.
 In addition, the players do not change their strategies thereafter.
-Our objective is to identify the best sequential strategy for the defender to commit to, in the sense of subgame perfect equilibrium~\cite{game-theory-Osborne} defined as follows.
-We again focus on the case where $w_i$ is deterministic for all $i$.
+Our objective is to identify the best sequential strategy for the defender.
+We adopt the same assumption in Section~\ref{sec:equilibrium} and then define the subgame perfect equilibrium as follows: